vstanciu47/nodeJS-course-for-students/docs/07-testing.md

 		.expect(200, { jsonRoute: env.A_JSON_ROUTE }, done)
 ));
 ```
+Run `npm run test:e2e` or the full suite `npm test`.

-This tehnique can be used for integration tests as well, but instead of importing the whole app already made, we need to make one and mount a single route:
+Using this tehnique we can do integration tests as well.
+Create `src/routes/discovery-client.route.it.test.ts`.
+Instead of importing the whole app already made, we make one and mount a single route:
 ```typescript
 // integration test example for a single route, with 'supertest'
 // when routes are doing too much, be free to use `proxyquire` instead of import/require to mock the deps down the chain